I came across this fascinating article below and would love to hear your thoughts on it!

 Sensory feedback is vital in all training to produce awareness and change.
 Vision is neither the best nor the most reliable sensory feedback system in a person’s body.
 Proprioceptive (knowing where you are in space) retraining has been shown to be the most important factor in improving neuromotor control and quality movement.
 Proprioception requires concentration, alertness and awareness.
 Providing verbal and manual cueing strategies facilitates correct motor patterning and gentle resistance and vibration can allow patients to feel what is happening to them.
 Psychological research into mindfulness is showing the importance of noticing what is occurring in the present moment and can be used to advantage to learn new motor patterns.

 Bracing (of the abdominals and spinal muscles) is a useful strategy for heavy or unpredictable tasks, but prolonged bracing is a faulty stabilising strategy for normal, daily activities.
 Many people in pain become stuck with bracing and have lost the ability to use their muscles more wisely.
 The rigidity of continued stabilising compresses the joints, impairs normal movement and circulation and never allows the muscles to switch off.

 5. Breathe normally

-The diaphragm forms the roof of the core muscle group and is an essential element in motor control of the trunk.
-Holding the breath, even a small amount, negatively effects proper respiration and spinal stabilising strategies.
-Breath holding contributes to bracing and can place overwhelming pressure on the pelvic floor leading to a range of further issues.
+The diaphragm forms the roof of the core muscle group and is an essential element in the motor control of the trunk.
+Holding the breath, even a small amount, negatively affects proper respiration and spinal stabilising strategies.
+Breath-holding contributes to bracing and can place overwhelming pressure on the pelvic floor leading to a range of further issues.

-Relaxed diaphragmatic breathing needs to be practiced during exercise so that it becomes a normal part of daily movement.
+Relaxed diaphragmatic breathing needs to be practised during exercise so that it becomes a normal part of daily movement.